Burundi

 From left to right: Gabrielle Ncabukoroka, Clothilde Mbonigaba, Léoncie Ntibitangira.
 The three friends take part on an LWF supported group commited to empowering women to claim their rights.

-Since 2006, LWF Burundi has a built an impressive track-record in livelihoods, protection and social cohesion, of working with local and national authorities, as well as community-based organizations.
-LWF Burundi supports Internally Displaced People, local communities, and returnees in the provinces of Cankuzo and Ruyigi, near the Tanzanian border.
-Projects promote the integration of vulnerable people and the empowerment of women and youth.
+LWF Burundi has an impressive track-record in livelihoods and protection and social cohesion since 2006.
+The program works with local and national authorities, as well as community-based organizations.
+LWF Burundi supports Internally Displaced People (IDPs), local communities, and returnees in the provinces of Cankuzo and Ruyigi, near the Tanzanian border.
+In 2024, it expanded its areas of intervention to the neighboring province of Muyinga.
+LWF Burundi’s projects promote the integration of vulnerable people, foster livelihoods for communities and support the socioeconomic development of women and youth.

-Currently, the program supports more than 33,000 people annually attain sustainable livelihoods, receive adequate protection, access education, foster social cohesion and work towards gender equality.
+Currently, the program supports more than 19,000 people annually to attain sustainable livelihoods, receive adequate protection, access education, foster social cohesion and work towards gender equality.

 "Many people are asking to join our cooperative and others are asking us to train them.
 We helped our neighbors to apply the techniques we learned.”